bl1231/bilbomd-backend/README.md

 ### Executing program

 Production is run via docker compose.
-However, for interactive development efforts you probably want to run using `npm`:
+However, for interactive local development efforts you probably want to run using `npm`:

 ```bash
 npm run dev
 ```

 ## Build docker image

+To test if the `Dockerfile` will build you can use this command:

 ```bash
 docker build --build-arg USER_ID=1001 --build-arg GROUP_ID=1001 .